What is the National Vaccine Injury Compensation Program (NVICP)?

 How much will it cost?

-Unlike traditional legal cases, petitioners who file claims in the NVICP do not pay any legal fees.
+Unlike traditional legal cases, petitioners who file claims in the National Vaccine Injury Compensation Program do not pay any legal fees.
 Attorneys’ fees and costs can be paid by the NVICP, not the injured petitioners.
 Just as the Vaccine Injury Compensation Trust Fund is used to compensate those who suffer from vaccine-related injuries or death, these funds may be used to compensate legal counsel representing petitioners.
 Conway Homer, P.C. is the most experienced vaccine injury law firm in the United States.
-We represent clients from all 50 states and have advocated for landmark cases that have shaped the Vaccine Program and made it friendlier and more generous to those individuals who suffer from vaccine injuries.
-To get in touch with our dedicated team on The National Vaccine Injury Compensation Program, click here for a free consultation.
+We represent clients from all 50 states and have advocated for landmark cases that have shaped the vaccine program and made it friendlier and more generous to those individuals who suffer from vaccine injuries.
+To get in touch with our dedicated team, click here for a free consultation.